President Obama has just appointed Colonel Sanders to oversee and investigate the slaughter of chickens.

 I'm going to try to make some sense here for a moment.

-What I would like to do is make a connection to something that you said yesterday that was interesting and powerful.
+And what I would like to do is make a connection to something that you said yesterday that was interesting and powerful.

 And then I would like to try to make a point, which is going to be, I hope, a polite disagreement with you.

-So the connection is yesterday, um, you know, it was interesting that here Obama is in this almost perfect storm, right?
+So the connection is yesterday, you know, it was interesting that here Obama is in this almost perfect storm, right?

-Three major scandals all at the same time is Benghazi, the IRS scandal, um scandal concerning procurement of AP emails.
+There's Benghazi, the IRS scandal, scandal concerning securement of AP emails.

 Yeah.

-That just makes the point.
+And that just makes your point.

-My point, which is that it's important that people be informed, that they need to know what's happening, and you and I can certainly agree with that.
+My point, which is that it's important that people be informed, that they need to know what's happening.

 So, but here's the point.